snootched/cb-lcars/README.md

 [TheLCARS.com]( https://www.thelcars.com) a great LCARS design reference, and the base reference for Data Cascade and Pulsewave animations.

-[wfurphy creative-button-card-templates](https://github.com/wfurphy/creative-button-card-templates) for debugging code template that dumps variables to the browswer console - super handy.
+[wfurphy creative-button-card-templates](https://github.com/wfurphy/creative-button-card-templates) for debugging code template that dumps variables to the browser console - super handy.

 [lcars](https://github.com/joernweissenborn/lcars) for the SVG used inline in the dpad control.

 ---
-#  License
+##  License

 This project uses the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.